parveen-daffodil/au-simple-services/au-simple-services.md

 Contractor will provide the Services to Customer until Contractor completes the Work Scope.

+### Contractor will provide the Services indefinitely to Customer.

+- Contractor will provide the Services to Customer for an initial term of {{initial term duration}}.
+- The Agreement will renew continuously and immediately for terms equal to the initial term.
+- If a party provides written notice to the other party {{notice period}} before the end of a term, the Agreement will end on the completion of that term.

 ## Calculation of payment

 This topic describes how to figure out the amount that the customer will pay the contractor for the services.